 Costs & financial support

-The tuition fee for Home and EU students for the 2020-21 academic year (2020 entry) on this course is £6,935; for international students and those who are eligible to be charged ‘Overseas’ fees it is £9,150.
+The tuition fee for Home/UK students for the 2021-22 academic year (2021 entry) on this course is £6,935; for Overseas/EU students it is £9,050.
 More details on course fees, discounts and payment plans for this course, as well as a copy of our Tuition Fee Policy, can be found on our course fees page.

 Students should be aware that there may be some additional costs to consider when budgeting for the course.